haider-toha/iai-elevenlabs-hack/README.md

 # Marginalia

-**The voice in the margin of your government letter.** Marginalia turns the QR code already printed on a government letter into a thirty-second conversation that explains it in any language.
+Marginalia turns a confusing government letter into a 30 second voice conversation that explains it in plain language.

+Instead of acting like a chatbot, it reads directly from the official document so every answer is grounded in the actual letter and Gov UK data.
+It uses ElevenLabs ConvAI to deliver a natural voice experience that helps users understand what they’ve received and what to do next.

 **Live demo:** [marginalia-peach.vercel.app](https://marginalia-peach.vercel.app/)